 All staff have regular updated training on Autism (ASD) as well as other SEN needs including ADHD and SLCN.
+Staff have also recently completed updated training on specific learning needs including Dyslexia.

 We use specialist staff for long term play therapy and to assess children's speech and language needs.